 3. More Studios, More Niches

 What if every gym, on every corner, offers the same thing?
-Eventually, boutique fitness, as we know it, will become over-saturated.
+What if every online workout delivers the exact same experience?
+Eventually, boutique fitness, as we know it, will become oversaturated.
 As the industry continues to grow, so will the consumer desire to see new things from it.
 To continue succeeding when the competition is at its highest, brands and studios will need to expand their offering and continue to differentiate themselves from one another.

 The future of boutique fitness ultimately lies in how the industry’s leaders and entrepreneurs adapt and grow with it.

 With global demand for personalization in an environment that emphasizes community, tribe, wellness, and fitness, the boutique fitness industry will only continue to grow.
-Boutique fitness is here to stay.
+Online and in-person: boutique fitness is here to stay.
 It’s here to change, improve, and continue exceeding expectations as it has done for so long.